Setup Mail Server (RoundCube webmail) on cPanel + SharedHosting

 TTL: 30 min

-+ In Mail Settings section please choose Custom MX and add two MX record for your email
+In the Mail Settings section please choose Custom MX and add two MX records for your email

 #Add MX Record for your mail